sdattri/MIDAS_Spec_V1/appendix-a.md

 # Appendix A - Uploading to MIDAS

 Only CEC approved entities can upload to MIDAS.
-To request upload capabilities, after establishing a MIDAS account by registering through the `registration` API endpoint and verifying your email by clicking on the link, then send an email to midas@energy.ca.gov from your LSE email account.
+To request upload capabilities, after establishing a MIDAS account by registering through the `registration` API endpoint and verifying your email by clicking on the link, send an email to midas@energy.ca.gov from your LSE email account.
 CEC staff will review your request and respond.

 ## Rate and Holiday Upload Support

 LSEs are encouraged to reach out to CEC staff at midas@energy.ca.gov with any questions or issues with MIDAS.
-Staff will do our best to answer any questions and address issues quickly.
+Staff will do their best to answer any questions and address issues quickly.

 The rate upload XML schema is available through the MIDAS API.
 The version from the API is the canonical one.
 However, we are also providing the XML schema document as part of this documentation.
-[XML Schema Document](support-docs/MIDAS-upload-XML-schema.xsd)
+[XML Schema Document](support-docs/MIDAS-upload-XML-schema.xsd).

 ## Rate Definitions